Immigration

 • any relationship evidence or other evidence required for your visa type

-• your I-864 Affidavit of Support and supporting documents
+• the I-864 Affidavit of Support and supporting documents submitted by the U.S. petitioner on behalf of the immigrant(s)

-• waivers (if you received a waiver of ineligibility).
+• approved waivers from USCIS (if you received a waiver of ineligibility or inadmissibility).

-There have been some pilot programs to digitize the entire A-file, in which immigrants did not carry a physical file, but for now most consulates are still using the sealed paper files.
-Still, your entire paper file will be later be digitally scanned into your electronic immigration file so that it is accessible to U.S. immigration officials everywhere.
+Your entire paper file (if you received one) will be later be digitally scanned into your electronic immigration file so that it is accessible to U.S. immigration officials everywhere.

 Present Your Sealed Visa Packet at a U.S. Port of Entry

-Before your visa expiration date, you must travel to the U.S. and present your visa and sealed immigration packet to U.S. immigration officials.
+Before your visa expiration date, you must travel to the U.S. and present your passport containing your visa, as well as your sealed immigration packet (if you received one) to U.S. CBP officials.

-You will take the packet with you when you travel to the United States.
-Do not put the packet in your checked luggage, because you will usually not have access to your checked luggage until after you pass through immigration.
+You will need to take the packet with you when you travel to the United States.
+Do not put it in your checked luggage, because you will usually not have access to your checked luggage until after you pass through immigration.
+(And there's always the possibility of lost luggage.)

-You can present the packet at an international airport in the U.S. or at a U.S. land border.
-If you are entering through the U.S./Mexico land border and you were told you have a Class B ineligibility for inactive tuberculosis, check the instruction sheet that comes with your packet, because you can enter only at designated locations.
+You can present the packet at an international airport in the United States or at a U.S. land border.
+If entering through the U.S./Mexico land border, and if you were told you have a Class B ineligibility for inactive tuberculosis, check the instruction sheet that comes with your packet, because you can enter only at designated locations.

-When you arrive at the U.S. port of entry, you will usually be sent to a secondary screening area where a U.S. immigration officer will open your sealed packet and review it for completeness.
+When you arrive at the U.S. port of entry, you will normally be sent to a secondary screening area.
+There, a U.S. immigration officer will open your sealed packet and review it for completeness.
 If you have a connecting flight, be sure to allow several hours for this process.
-During the screening, you will have an opportunity to give the immigration officer the address where you want your permanent green card to be sent.
-In the meantime, the officer will put a stamp in your passport to indicate that you are now a U.S. permanent resident.
+During the screening, you will have an opportunity to provide the address where you want your permanent green card to be sent.
+In the meantime, the CBP officer will put a stamp in your passport to indicate that you are now a U.S. permanent resident.

 Your passport, with the visa and stamp, will serve as your temporary green card.
 It can take up to a year to receive your green card, so if you move in that time, you must notify USCIS of your address change.
 Until your green card arrives, you can use your visa and passport stamp to prove your legal right to live and work in the United States.